ohir/toggler/README.md

 > Pre: Some property in your Model is mutated, eg. a background service just hinted Model with a new _NameString_.
 NameString setter then registers state change in Model's internal Toggler, eg. by calling `signal(bName)`.
 Then:

 1. `Toggle` setter changes a **single** state bit, (here one at `bName` index), this change is put on a `newState` object that is a _state copy_ of the Toggler, but with _bName_ bit toggled.
-A verbatim _state copy_ is taken as _oldState_, then both are passed to the state transition handler `fix(oldState, newState)`.
+A verbatim _state copy_ is taken as _tranState_, then both are passed to the state transition handler `fix(tranState, newState)`.
 The `fix` handler is the "business logic" function provided by you.
 2. `Fix` may test, validate and change _newState_ further, eg. setting the _bNameHintReceived_ flag, and clearing _bWaitingForNameHint_ one.
 When new state is properly set, `fix` returns _true_.
 3. then the _newState_ is commited to the Toggler, ie. it becomes its current (aka _live_) state.
 This is a state that outer world sees.
-4. Next, the `after(oldState, liveState)` handler (also provided by you) runs.
+4. Next, the `after(tranState, liveState)` handler (also provided by you) runs.
 It may not change anything further, but it may decide whether the outer world should know about the changes.
 If so, it may notify others by itself, then/or pass baton to the
 5. `notifier` object that informs its subscribers, if it has any.
 If there is no `after` handler installed, and `notifier` object is, its _pump(changes)_ method runs automatically on commit.
 6. World is notified, so it may react: the View layer may hide a progress spinner and show an edit field filled with just received _NameString_, background connection to the hint service may observe _bNameHintReceived_ then close, and so on.
 7. -> 1.
 State machine will run again at the next change that registers in Toggler.